Q: What are your qualifications?

 Q: Have you worked with someone with my background?

-A: I have worked with: executives with 30+ years of experience; individuals changing careers from private or public sector to the nonprofit sector; people who are seeking promotions, moving to new mission areas, switching job functions, or reconsidering their career options; recent college graduates just entering the workforce; university faculty and deans, doctors, lawyers, engineers, accountants, professional musicians, PhDs, financial services professionals, stagehands, chefs, certified fundraising executives, diplomats, inventors, foresters, social workers, program managers, executive directors, computer scientists, federal, state and local government employees, and just about every other professional; parents and caregivers returning to the workforce, freelancers looking for full-time work, individuals launching consultancies, individuals with various disabilities, retirees looking for second careers, and individuals with gaps in employment; recent immigrants and international students, gay, lesbian, bisexual and transgender individuals, and individuals from every ethnic and cultural background.
+A: I have worked with: executives with 30+ years of experience; individuals changing careers from private or public sector to the nonprofit sector; people who are seeking promotions, moving to new mission areas, switching job functions, or reconsidering their career options; recent college graduates just entering the workforce; university faculty and deans, doctors, lawyers, engineers, accountants, professional musicians, PhDs, financial services professionals, stagehands, chefs, certified fundraising executives, diplomats, inventors, foresters, social workers, program managers, executive directors, computer scientists, federal, state and local government employees, and just about every other professional; parents and caregivers returning to the workforce, freelancers looking for full-time work, individuals launching consultancies, individuals with various disabilities ranging from hearing or vision limitations to Autism/Aspergers syndrome, retirees looking for second careers, and individuals with gaps in employment; recent immigrants and international students, gay, lesbian, bisexual and transgender individuals, people from countries all over the world, and individuals from every ethnic and cultural background.

 Q: Do you provide job placement?

 A: No. I work with you to ensure that your professional promotional materials and personalized search strategy enable you to direct your own job search.
-While I don’t provide job placement services, you will find that working with me will give you a significant advantage in your job search.
+While I don’t provide job placement services, and I cannot guarantee you will have success in your job search, you will find that working with me will give you a significant advantage in your job search.
+I am also sometimes able to provide introductions to some of the 9,000+ people in my LinkedIn network, depending on the situation.

 Q: What about confidentiality?

 A: I know that people embarking on a job search may be facing many delicate issues: how to search without a current employer finding out, how to deal with a difficult supervisor or challenging organizational fit, how to handle a difficult departure from a previous position, and so on.
-You should feel confident that the information you share with me will be kept confidential, with the obvious exceptions of illegal activity or unless you give us permission to share the information more broadly.
+You should feel confident that the information you share with me will be kept private, with the obvious exceptions of illegal activity or unless you give us permission to share the information more broadly.
+(See “usage agreement” below.)

 Q: What is your payment policy?